I Dyed My Hair And Only My Roots Change Color | Top Solutions To Follow!

 - In the end, apply the shade to the root section.
 Make sure to leave an inch of your hair when applying dye to the root section.

 - Keep the dye on length for 20 minutes and let the color sit on your root section for 10 minutes.

 10 Volume Developer Meant to Fix Lighter Roots

-The 10 volume developer works in the best and desired manner to even the roots shade.
+The 10-volume developer works in the best and desired manner to even the root shade.
 They prevent lightening your strands.